Event success is measured by the number of conversations it facilitated. Learn how well your event did in this regard.

 If your event's average engagement is higher than 14, you should be proud of yourselves! 🙌

-Based on hundreds of events hosted in Brella, we found out that having an av. meeting engagement of 14 is good, and above 14 is ideal. 🏆
+Aim for over 12.
+Based on hundreds of events hosted in Brella, we found out that having an av. meeting engagement of 12 is great. 🏆

 If your event's average engagement is lower than 14, don't be discouraged.
 This means there is room to improve in your Communications plan.
 If you follow the questions accordingly and don't know what went wrong, contact us.